Psianturi/near-ft-claim-service/README.md

 ## Performance

 ### ⚡ **Latest Benchmark Results (2025-09-28)**

+> ⚠️ These figures refer to the prior testnet-focused benchmark.
+The newest sandbox run (2025-09-29) exposed significant timeouts under the same load profile—see the updated sandbox section below for the current state.

 **Peak Performance Demonstrated:**
 - **Average Throughput**: **127 TPS** achieved (exceeds 100 TPS requirement by 27%)